Private Internet Access VPN review: Low price, high level of service

 Pros

-- Good number of extra features such as multi-hop and split tunneling
+- Good number of extra features such as a multi-hop and split tunneling

 - Diskless servers